ZeqingJin/MeshPhysicsGNN-NeuralOps/README.md

 Instructions:

-Please download or clone the full repo to either your local desktop or Google colab (recommended).
+1. Please download or clone the full repo to either your local desktop or Google colab (recommended).

-The code in "data_preprocessing" folder converts the csv results from FEM to .pt file for training. (optional if you just want to run the GNN model)
+2. (optional if you just want to run the GNN model) The code in "data_preprocessing" folder converts the csv results from FEM to .pt file for training.

-The code in "main" folder runs the conventional GNN model.
+3. The code in "main" folder runs the conventional GNN model.

-The code in "NeuralOps" folder includes the modified GNN model with neural operator (mesh reconstruction) method.
+4. (optional if you just want to run the basic GNN model) The code in "NeuralOps" folder includes the modified GNN model with neural operator (mesh reconstruction) method.

 References: